-Here are the steps to putting a Google doc into a Canvas course.
+Here are the steps to putting a Google doc or slide into a Canvas course.

-- In Google Drive, make the Google doc.
+- In Google Drive, make the Google doc or slide.
 (Instructions for converting a Word doc to a Google doc.
 If you need help, put in a help desk ticket.)

-- In Google Drive, right-click the Google doc and click Share....
+- In Google Drive, right-click the Google doc or slide and click Share....

 - In the "Share with others" window, click "Advanced":

 - In the "Sharing settings" window, in the "Who has access" area, click "Change..." to change from "Private - Only you can access":